aidan-clyens/GBExperience/README.md

 ```

 ## Running
-There are two executables built GameBoyEmu, a CLI and GUI version.
+There are two executables built GBExperience, a CLI and GUI version.
 The CLI version requires you to provide the path of the ROM file, and the GUI version opens a file explorer.

-Example: `./build/src/GameBoy`\
+Example: `./build/src/GBExperience`\
-Example: `./build/src/GameBoy_cli roms/DrMario.gb --trace`
+Example: `./build/src/GBExperience_cli roms/DrMario.gb --trace`

 CLI Options:\
 --trace: Print out instructions executing by CPU line by line\
 --warnings: Only print out warnings\
 --debug: Enable step-by-step debugger\
---headless: Run GameBoy Emulator without GUI
+--headless: Run emulator without GUI

 ## Testing
 Run all GoogleTest and Pytest test cases: